-The District has received conditional approval from the Texas Education Agency for the payment of principal of and interest on the Bonds to be guaranteed under the Permanent School Fund Guarantee Program which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds.
-See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.
+In connection with the sale of the Bonds, the District has received conditional approval from the Texas Education Agency for the payment of the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program (hereinafter defined) which will automatically become effective when the Attorney General of Texas approves the Bonds.
+(See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").